graphql-nexus/nexus-prisma/docs/pages/features.md

 The reason for this design choice is that when Nexus Prisma's logic is handling a GraphQL resolver that includes how to handle nullability issues which it has full knowledge about.

 If you have a use-case for different behaviour [please open a feature request](https://github.com/prisma/nexus-prisma/issues/new?assignees=&labels=type%2Ffeat&template=10-feature.md&title=Better%20rejectOnNotFound%20Handling).
-Also, remember, you can always override the Nexus Prisma resolvers with your own logic ([receipe](#Project-relation-with-custom-resolver-logic)).
+Also, remember, you can always override the Nexus Prisma resolvers with your own logic ([recipe](/recipes#project-relation-with-custom-resolver-logic)).

 #### Related Issues